Torrens Valley Christian School

-Torrens Valley Christian School is a non-denominational Christian school providing a distinctive Christian environment to approximately 600 reception to year 12 students.
+Torrens Valley Christian School is a multi-denominational, co-educational Adelaide Christian school in the North-East providing a distinctive Christian environment to approximately 600 Reception to Year 12 students.
 The school is situated in Hope Valley, South Australia.
+The school is recognised as Christ-centred education, teaching through a biblical worldview that helps form students into responsible, Christ-like learners.